-Funding under the KfW IPEX-Bank Facility will occur following the repayment of the Company's existing senior debt facility from Red Kite Mine Finance ("Red Kite").
-By replacing the Company's existing senior debt facility from Red Kite with an attractive bank project finance, the Company will significantly reduce its debt service costs, extend its senior debt maturity, and substantially enhance its financial flexibility to manage construction and ramp-up of the Underground Project, which remains on target for production in Q4 2019.
+Funding under the KfW IPEX-Bank Facility occurred shortly after the repayment of the Company's existing senior debt facility from Red Kite Mine Finance ("Red Kite").
+By replacing the Company's existing senior debt facility from Red Kite (the "Red Kite Loan Facility") with an attractive bank project finance, the Company has significantly reduced its debt service costs, extended its senior debt maturity, and substantially enhanced its financial flexibility to manage construction and ramp-up of the Underground Project, which remains on target for production in Q4 2019.

-In conjunction with the Financing Arrangements, including to satisfy certain conditions thereunder, the Company launched the Equity Offering, the net proceeds of which are expected to be used to (i) partially fund the COF, satisfy the KfW IPEX-Bank Facility's minimum equity to debt funding requirement and cover a portion of the costs associated with the Financing Arrangements, construction and ramp-up of the Underground Project and general corporate requirements, and (ii) facilitate the acceleration of the Company's 2019 exploration program in light of the previously-announced significant potential demonstrated by the mineralization discovered at its newly staked claims and extensions to the deposits at the Open Pit Project.
+In conjunction with the Financing Arrangements, including to satisfy certain conditions thereunder, the Company completed the Equity Offering raising gross proceeds of \$29.8 million through the issuance of 100,002,313 Common Shares.
+The Equity Offering's net proceeds were used to (i) partially fund the COF, which satisfied the KfW IPEX-Bank Facility's minimum equity to debt funding requirement and covers a portion of the costs associated with the Financing Arrangements, construction and ramp-up of the Underground Project and general corporate requirements, and (ii) facilitates the acceleration of the Company's 2019 exploration program in light of the previously-announced significant potential demonstrated by the mineralization discovered at its newly staked claims and extensions to the deposits at the Open Pit Project.